biocq/DORGE_codes/Data_processing/Genomics_processing/README.md

 # Codes used for Genomics feature calculation

-## Codes to process evaluation data can be found at:
+## Codes to process Genomics data can be found at:

 https://figshare.com/s/2e5c4a59673385545f6f